yifeikang/Microbiome_MiSeq/1_Directory Structure.md

 mkdir dada2 fastqc
 ```

-From Ynsect-Fecal-microbial-2021/, Saoro2022/ type`tree`to confirm the stucture of the directory
+From Ynsect-Fecal-microbial-2021/ or Saoro2022/ type`tree`to confirm the stucture of the directory

 Store a copy the fastq file from MiSeq under data/raw-seq